dwright20/go-crud-aws/README.md

 ### Back-up Gateway
 - AWS API Gateway
 - Proxies all requests to appropriate Lambda function
-- If request comes from Web Server, can directly call CRUD functions if needed
+- If request comes from Web Server, can directly call CRUD functions
 ### App Functions
 - Same functionality as App Server
 - Runs on Go